brandpost1/Android-Flashback-forum/README.md

 Apologies for lack of comments pretty much everywhere.
 Also for a lot of stuff that should have been cleaned up and removed, but is still there.

 <br>
-Uses Picasso (http://square.github.io/picasso/) for downloading and caching avatars in posts.
+Uses Picasso (http://square.github.io/picasso) for downloading and caching avatars in posts.
-Uses JSoup (http://jsoup.org/)for parsing HTML.
+Uses JSoup (http://jsoup.org) for parsing HTML.